 If you know you want to extract the files, you can do it without even opening 7-Zip.
 Right-click any RAR file, point to the “7-Zip” menu, and then select one of the “Extract” options, depending on where you want to extract the files.
 Note that if you’ve got a multi-part set of .RAR files, you’ll want to extract the first file in the set—7-Zip will handle the other files in the set automatically.

-There are not as many choices for opening RAR files on macOSX as on the more popular Windows platform.
+There are not as many choices for opening RAR files on macOS as on the more popular Windows platform.
 There are still a few, however.
 We recommend the free app “The Unarchiver,” which has great support for multi-part archive files.
 After installation, you can launch The Unarchiver to associate file types with the app.

 After associating file types, you can extract a RAR archive by simply double-clicking the file.
 The Unarchiver create a folder with the same name as the archive, and then extracts its contents to the new folder.
 Note that if you’re working with a multi-part RAR archive, you’ll need to open the first file in the set.
 The Unarchiver will handle the additional files in the set automatically.